Videos on Spirituality and the Brain

 Note that the closed captions are suggested for all viewers.

 There has been some debate around the God Helmet, with critics saying that its effects are due to suggestibility and that its magnetic fields are not strong enough to reach the brain.
 A recent study tells us that this isn’t true.
-Here’s the link.
+Interestingly, there is also a news report of a replication of one God Helmet Experiment.

 2 Reincarnation in Human Evolution – The New Science of Darwinian Reincarnation.
 1:23:00 (Close Captioned)